Despite Bank of America being one of the largest financial service providers in the United States, Bank of America

 - Home equity lines of credit: When you want to borrow against the equity in your home, Bank of America has you covered.
 A home equity line of credit can allow you to tap into the equity you’ve built in your property for home improvements or other purchases.
 This allows you to secure a flexible amount of monthly funding rather than one lump sum.
 You’ll likely receive much lower rates than those imposed on credit cards, but you may receive a variable APR rather than a fixed rate.

 - Auto loans: Car loans are also secured loans because the car acts as collateral.
 The interest rate on a car loan is usually lower than the rate on a personal loan because the loan is secured.

 If you were hoping to borrow for a home or a car, or if you have equity in your home you can tap into, you could seek a Bank of America personal line of credit instead of looking elsewhere to find a personal loan lender.

-What are the Best Alternatives to a Bank of America Personal Loan?
+What are Alternatives to a Bank of America Personal Loan?

 Although Bank of America personal loans don’t exist, if you need a personal loan, you still have many options to consider.
 Here are several alternatives to borrowing from Bank of America:

 5.74% – 16.99%

 2 – 7 years